Suvroneel/Credit-Eligibility-Analyzer/README.md

 It showcases a backend pipeline that ingests user CSVs, discovers relevant loan products, matches users to eligible loans based on rules, and triggers notifications.

-The solution is implemented using AWS services, n8n automations, Docker, and a structured SQL schema.
+The solution is implemented using n8n automations, Docker, Python, and a structured SQL schema.
+AWS services are prepared for deployment but are optional for local testing.

 ---